igwgames/nes-starter-kit/guide/section_4/performance.md

 said, one often-overlooked option for improving performance is to break this habit.
 We can make some of our logic run on every other frame, or even every four frames.
 If you can find pieces of your game that can do this and feel natural, it can get you back a lot of time.
 That said, this has to be applied carefully, or it can result in weird bugs.

+The built-in engine actually does this for sprite collisions - we test for collision with half of our sprites on every even frame, then test the other half every odd frame.
+You can do this for your own code too.

+TODO: Demonstrate how we do this in existing code

 ## Option 3: Use a less resource-hungry music engine